 Call Routing / Forwarding: Using our mobile-ready customer portal, you can manage all aspects of call routing including forwarding your main number, forwarding individual extensions, and creating multi-follow configurations where call rings on external numbers in addition to your extensions.
 This can be handled in real-time as needs change.

 Move your physical phone to a temporary location: This is a possibility but it requires some planning including testing the phone at the temporary location prior to the emergency, taking an AC adapter, and notifying GreenLink of the address change so we can register it with 911.
 Most home routers will allow VoIP traffic but if the temporary location is another business, keep in mind that there is a chance that the network is not configured for VoIP and that network ports are closed so that location will need to make these adjustments.

 In a SIP environment, GreenLink is only providing dial tone to your existing PBX.
-To prepare in this scenario, if you are using SIP registration as the way for your PBX to connect to GreenLink SIP Services, you can setup an automatic failover in case your PBX loses connection to GreenLink due loss of power or internet connectivity.
+To prepare for this scenario, if you are using SIP registration as the way for your PBX to connect to GreenLink SIP Services, you can set up an automatic failover in case your PBX loses connection to GreenLink due to loss of power or internet connectivity.
 Your calls can then be automatically forwarded to an external number.

 There are three ways to set up these options: Contacting us, your IT provider (our partner), or via the GreenLink customer portal.